-This is especially relevant if you’re a new believer who was once steeped in Hindu yoga.
-There’s always the possibility that doing yoga may bring up negative feelings, or remind you of the past spiritual darkness you encountered.
+This caution is especially relevant if you’re a new believer who was previously steeped in New Age yoga.
+There’s the possibility that doing yoga poses again may cause negative feelings to surface — reminders of spiritual darkness pre-Christ.

-Therefore, be sensitive to what the Holy Spirit is speaking to your heart.
-As with yoga, so to with all things — “whatever is not from faith is sin”.
+Therefore, be sensitive to what the Holy Spirit is saying to your heart.
+As with yoga, so too with all things — “whatever is not from faith is sin”.